Netify - Data Stream Socket

 Netifyd's Agent Socket Interface (TCP/IP and UNIX sockets) provides near real-time agent status and flow/DPI detection data via JSON encoded payloads.
 In CentOS, Debian, and Ubuntu, the default UNIX socket file is /var/run/netifyd/netifyd.sock.
 Other Linux platforms may have the socket file in a different location.

-For information about the format and data available in the streams, you can skip to the Data Streams documentation.
+For information about the format and data available in the streams, you can skip to the flow data format documentation.
 If you would like to interact with the data in a live environment, read on!

 "type": "flow_purge"